Dodman

+The surname Dodman was first found in Kent where they held a family seat from very early times.
+The name dates back to the Exon Domesday where a class of men were called Dodomanni, later to be known as Dodeman and Deudman.
+1 Dudman was an ancient personal name implying quality or some employment.

 A dodman (plural "dodmen") or a hoddyman dod is a local English vernacular word for a land snail.
 The word is used in some of the counties of England.
 This word is found in the Norfolk dialect, according to the Oxford English Dictionary.
 Fairfax, in his Bulk and Selvedge (1674), speaks of "a snayl or dodman".

 Hodimadod is a similar word for snail that is more commonly used in the Buckinghamshire dialect.

 Alternatively (and apparently now more commonly used in the Norfolk dialect) are the closely related words Dodderman or Doddiman.
 In everyday folklore, these words are popularly said to be derived from the surname of a travelling cloth seller called Dudman, who supposedly had a bent back and carried a large roll of cloth on his back.
 The words to dodder, doddery, doddering, meaning to progress in an unsteady manner, are popularly said to have the same derivation.

 A traditional Norfolk rhyme goes as follows: